 - Withdrawal activity among households with a head of household aged 70 or older is not 100 percent because the traditional IRA owner may be a younger spouse or partner who is not yet required to make withdrawals.
 The IRA Investor Database finds that among 1.2 million traditional IRA investors aged 70 or older in 2018, 82.2 percent took a withdrawal from their traditional IRAs in tax year 2018 (see Holden, Schrass, and Bass 2021).
 The older traditional IRA investors without withdrawals may have taken RMDs from IRAs held at financial services firms outside the IRA Investor Database.
-RMDs were suspended for tax year 2009 and tax year 2020; see Internal Revenue Service 2010 and 2022b. - 44 RMDs were suspended for tax year 2009 and tax year 2020; see Internal Revenue Service 2010 and 2022b. - 45 See Figure A14 in the appendix for the complete time series on how traditional IRA withdrawals are determined. - 46 Analysis of 1.0 million traditional IRA investors aged 70 or older who took withdrawals in 2018 in the IRA Investor Database finds that 57.2 percent took the RMD for the individual, 1.5 percent took a joint RMD, and 0.4 percent took the inherited RMD amount.
-See Holden, Schrass, and Bass 2021. - In 2019, the SECURE Act increased the age for RMDs from 701⁄2 to 72 for individuals who did not reach age 70% in 2019. - 47 Among the 44 percent of retired households that reported reinvesting or saving at least some of the amount of the traditional IRA withdrawal into another account (see Figure A16), 93 percent reported withdrawing the amount based on the RMD.
+RMDs were suspended for tax year 2009 and tax year 2020; see Internal Revenue Service 2010 and 2021. - 44 RMDs were suspended for tax year 2009 and tax year 2020; see Internal Revenue Service 2010 and 2021. - 45 See Figure A14 in the appendix for the complete time series on how traditional IRA withdrawals are determined. - 46 Analysis of 1.0 million traditional IRA investors aged 70 or older who took withdrawals in 2018 in the IRA Investor Database finds that 57.2 percent took the RMD for the individual, 1.5 percent took a joint RMD, and 0.4 percent took the inherited RMD amount.
+See Holden, Schrass, and Bass 2021. - In 2019, the SECURE Act increased the age for RMDs from 701⁄2 to 72 for individuals who did not reach age 701⁄2 in 2019. - 47 Among the 47 percent of retired households that reported reinvesting or saving at least some of the amount of the traditional IRA withdrawal into another account (see Figure A17), 91 percent reported withdrawing the amount based on the RMD. - 48 See Figure A33 in the appendix for sources of information used to create a retirement strategy among Roth IRA- owning households with a strategy for managing income and assets in retirement. - 49 See Figure A34 in the appendix for strategy components among Roth IRA-owning households with a strategy for managing income and assets in retirement.